 Studies upon studies show that a higher intake of plant-based foods versus animal-based products leads to a longer life that is less riddled with health issues — specifically, hypertension (high blood pressure), diabetes, and heart disease.
 This is mostly attributed to a lower intake of animal-based carcinogens, in particular, processed meats which are “clear class-one carcinogens, along the same levels as cigarettes, as determined by the World Health Organization.”

-Therefore, getting a dose of plant-based nutrients is huge positive!
+Therefore, getting a dose of plant-based nutrients is a huge positive!

 When it comes to the Impossible Burger, you’ll get a baby dose (2 percent or less) of vitamins E, B1, B6, B2, B12, C, zinc, and niacin.
 The Beyond Burger, on the other hand, doesn’t seem to focus so much on the nutrient-profile, yet you’ll still get some of those veggie-derived goods including large amounts of pea protein and coconut oil, and two percent or less of beet juice, potato starch, and dried yeast, to name just a few.